Yash-Bandal/DeltaX-Bootcamp/Module_Assignment/01_CSharp/01_Concepts.md

         "James Cameron"
 }
 ```
+DTO hides the **internal model** from the presentation layer.

+Instead of exposing complete `Movie`, `Actor`, and `Producer` objects, it exposes only the required data, making the application more secure, loosely coupled, and easier to maintain.

 ## Dependency Injection
 Dependency Injection is a design pattern where an object receives the objects it depends on from the outside, instead of creating them itself.